3. Passionate kissing

-If you’re out somewhere public, with limited privacy, it might simply be more intensity with the tongue and hands.
-There’s a greater speed to everything – from lip and tongue movements, to position changes with heads and hands.
+If you’re out somewhere public, with limited privacy, it might simply be more intense with the tongue and hands.
+There’s a greater speed to everything – from lip and tongue movements to position changes with heads and hands.

 If you’re at home, you might begin with a light open mouth kiss, introducing light tongue, moving into deep tongue, then backing off, perhaps switching to kissing and licking the neck and chest, then back to deep tongue kissing.

 Amongst all the variables, there are a few pieces of common ground to any passionate kiss.
 One is dynamics.
 Play with ebbing and flowing the intensity, and riding a wave, rather than full throttle at one speed.

 The other is accompanying or slightly leading the intensity with your hands.
 The strength and passion with which you squeeze, or pull in, is a good cue to escalate the passion with which you’re kissing.
 The two are interlinked.

 To end any solid kiss, they tend to carry their own momentum, and you can feel it winding down.
 Again, calibration is key.
 As a general rule, it’s always best to leave them wanting more, rather than making out for as long as the muscles in your face can stand it and losing the exciting charge.

 At the end of the day, the best way to practice is with a partner.
 You’ll pick up different tricks and refine your intuition as you kiss more, and with other people.
 If you’re only doing so with a long-term partner you already have, then just put in the repetitions!